At JusticeNet, we aim to make sure that:

 - information about you contained in any expert reports or opinions, such as medical reports;

-- any information about any individuals we collect in the course of assessing your application and compiling a brief for referral;
+- any information about any individuals which we collect in the course of assessing your application and compiling a brief for referral; and

-- any information about third parties provided by you or collected from third parties, which is relevant to any matter you have with us; and
+- any information about third parties provided by you or collected from third parties, which is relevant to any matter you have with us.

 Use and disclosure of your personal information